 Many top-level athletes swear by yoga’s ability to give them a competitive edge.
 Moving through a series of yoga poses is a dynamic process that improves strength and balance.
 Maintaining isometric positions stretches and tones opposing muscles at the same time.
 And, as an aerobic exercise, yoga increases oxygen consumption and promotes conversion of fast twitch (anaerobic) muscle fibers into slow twitch (aerobic) fibers, which contributes to improved endurance.
 As a result, balance, strength, and flexibility measurements have been documented to improve as much (or more) in participants of yoga versus those who practice conventional exercises.

-Additionally, yoga has been found to be particularly beneficial for improving strength and endurance of the abdominal and upper body muscles in women.
+Additionally, yoga has been found to be particularly beneficial for improving the strength and endurance of the abdominal and upper body muscles in women.
 Sedentary older adults who take up yoga may derive benefits similar to standard western-style stretching and strengthening exercises (formerly known as calisthenics to those of us of a certain age).
 Additionally, yoga offers an advantage over standard exercise regimens for people with greater levels of impairment, who are able to adapt it to fit their capabilities.

 4. Yogic Breathing Meditation — Pranayama